Face Masks Make a Political Statement in Era of Coronavirus

 But Trump has been mask averse for weeks.
 Within minutes of the CDC announcing its updated mask recommendations, he said, “I don’t think that I’m going to be doing it.”

 Trump has told advisers that he believes wearing one would “send the wrong message,” according to one administration and two campaign officials not authorized to publicly discuss private conversations.
-The president said doing so would make it seem like he is preoccupied with health instead of focused on reopening the nation’s economy — which his aides believe is the key to his reelection chances in November.
+The president said doing so would make it seem like he is preoccupied with health instead of focused on reopening the nation’s economy — which his aides believe is the key to his reelection chances.

-Moreover, Trump, who is known to be especially cognizant of his appearance on television, has also told confidants that he fears he would look ridiculous in a mask and the image would appear in negative ads, according to one of the officials.
+Moreover, Trump, who is known to be especially cognizant of his appearance on television, has also told confidants that he fears he would look ridiculous in a mask and the image would appear in negative ads.

 “It’s a vanity thing, I guess, with him,” House Speaker Nancy Pelosi said of Trump on MSNBC.
 “You’d think, as the president of the United States, you would have the confidence to honor the guidance he’s giving the country.”

 That's left those around him unsure of how to proceed.
 White House aides say the president hasn’t told them not to wear them, but few do.
-Some Republican allies have asked Trump's campaign how it would be viewed by the White House if they were spotted wearing a mask, according to two campaign officials who spoke on condition of anonymity because they weren't authorized to discuss private conversations.
+Some Republican allies have asked Trump's campaign how it would be viewed by the White House if they were spotted wearing a mask.

+House Minority Leader Kevin McCarthy said Thursday that he himself wears a mask when near others but said of Trump, “The president has his doctor around him all the time" and makes "sure what he does is correct.”

-Meanwhile, Trump's reelection campaign has ordered red Trump-branded masks for supporters and is considering giving them away at events or in return for donations.
-But some advisers are concerned the president will later sour on the idea, according to one campaign official.
+Meanwhile, Trump's reelection campaign has ordered red Trump-branded masks and is considering giving them away at events or in return for donations.
+But some advisers are concerned the president will eventually sour on the idea.

 That uncertainty was on display last week, when Vice President Mike Pence went maskless at the Mayo Clinic in Minnesota.
-He later acknowledged he should have worn one and did use a mask during a subsequent trip to a ventilator plant.
+He later said he should have worn one and did during a subsequent trip to a ventilator plant.
+Pence didn't wear a mask Thursday while dropping off supplies at a rehabilitation center outside Washington — but he also didn't go in.

-The issue has been far less fraught for Democrats, whose presumptive presidential nominee, Joe Biden, has said he wears a mask when interacting with the Secret Service.

-Dilemmas for politicians and other Americans are only going to increase as parts of the country begin easing stay-at-home orders and businesses reopen with new rules.
-The tensions have already flared in Michigan, where a man was shot and killed over a mask dispute at a store.
+Presumptive Democratic presidential nominee Joe Biden says he wears a mask when interacting with the Secret Service.
+But dilemmas for politicians and other Americans are going to increase as parts of the country ease stay-at-home orders.
+Such tensions have already flared in Michigan, where a dispute over a mask turned deadly.

 One of the earliest communities to require masks in public was Laredo, Texas.
 A $1,000 noncompliance fine was negated by an order from the governor, but Mayor Pete Saenz said his community is still asking citizens to comply so hospitals aren't overtaxed with new cases.